-- The biology core requirements involving these courses must be satisfied first before these courses can be applied to this area.
-No single course can count in both areas (Biology Core and the emphasis area). - A total maximum of three experiential learning courses can be counted in the Biology program.
-Experiential learning courses include the following: BIOL 3222, BIOL 3223, BIOL 3224, BIOL 4222, CHEM 3222, CHEM 3223, CHEM 3224, CHEM 4222, PHYS 3223, PHYS 3224 - This course can be taken a maximum of 2 times for credit. - 4 BIOL 4100, Animal Physiology, is a prerequisite or co-requisite for BIOL 4100L. - A maximum of nine (9) credit hours of upper-level chemistry may be applied in these emphasis areas. - These courses can be taken only one (1) time in an emphasis area. - 7 If MATH 1501 is used in Area A, one hour of credit may be applied here. - 8 PSYC 1101, Introduction to Psychology, must be selected in Area E to meet the prerequisite for this course. - 9 BIOL 3222 is an exception.
+- 1 The biology core requirements involving these courses must be satisfied first before these courses can be applied to this area.
+No single course can count in both areas (Biology Core and the emphasis area). - 2 A total maximum of three experiential learning courses can be counted in the Biology program.
+Experiential learning courses include the following: BIOL 3222, BIOL 3223, BIOL 3224, BIOL 4222, CHEM 3222, CHEM 3223, CHEM 3224, CHEM 4222, PHYS 3223, PHYS 3224 - 3 This course can be taken a maximum of 2 times for credit. - 4 BIOL 4100, Animal Physiology, is a prerequisite or co-requisite for BIOL 4100L. - 5 A maximum of nine (9) credit hours of upper-level chemistry may be applied in these emphasis areas.
+6 These equipasities of the transmission of the tr - 2 These courses can be taken only one (1) time in an emphasis area. - 7 If MATH 1501 is used in Area A, one hour of credit may be applied here.
+8 BSXC 1101 Introduction to Bsychology, must be selected in Area E t - PSYC 1101, Introduction to Psychology, must be selected in Area E to meet the prerequisite for this course. - 9 BIOL 3222 is an exception.
 BIOL 3222 will not count in the Graduate School Preparation Emphasis area. - 10 CSCI 1301 is a prerequisite for CSCI 1302.

 - 11 CRJU 1150, Introduction to Criminal Justice is a prerequisite for CRJU - 3100, Criminology.

-These courses are required for entrance into the Emory University, Georgia State University and Medical College of Georgia Physical Therapy programs. - These courses require BIOL 1151 and BIOL 1151L as a prerequisite. - 14 These courses are required for entrance into the Physical Therapy program at the Medical College of Georgia. - 15 This course requires PHED 3101 as a prerequisite. - 16 One economics course is required before application to the pharmacy programs at the University of Georgia, Mercer University or South University.
+12 These courses are required for entrance into the Emory University, Georgia State University and Medical College of Georgia Physical Therapy programs. - 13 These courses require BIOL 1151 and BIOL 1151L as a prerequisite. - 14 These courses are required for entrance into the Physical Therapy program at the Medical College of Georgia. - 15 This course requires PHED 3101 as a prerequisite. - 16 One economics course is required before application to the pharmacy programs at the University of Georgia, Mercer University or South University.